 In general, sweating is a pretty normal thing.
 It's up to you and your doctor to decide if the amount you sweat is excessive, and if you need medical attention.
 Otherwise, a good antiperspirant and loose-fitting clothes should help you to minimize sweating.

-For more on your health and body issues, check out the links on the next page.
+For more on your health and body issues, check out the links below.

 - "Anhidrosis."
 MayoClinic.com.
 Jan.
 9, 2010.
 (Aug.
 5, 2010) http://www.mayoclinic.com/health/anhidrosis/DS01050

 - "Eccrine Sweat Glands."
 Sweating.ca.
 2010.
 (Aug.
 5, 2010) http://www.sweating.ca/eccrine_sweat_glands.html